Pseudopus

 Pseudopus is a genus of anguid lizards that are native to Eurasia.
 One extant species remains, the sheltopusik, with four fossil species.
-They are the most robust members of subfamily Anguinae.
+They are the most robust members of subfamily Anguinae, with the largest species †P. pannonicus growing up to 2 metres in length.
 The oldest fossils of the group date to the Early Miocene, but there are possible Oligocene records.